Critique form 2026

 1. Click ‘Get Form’ to open the critique form in the editor.

 2. Begin by describing what you see in the artwork.
-Focus on objective observations rather than personal opinions.
+Focus on observable elements without inferring personal opinions.

 3. In the analysis section, provide constructive criticism.
 Use art vocabulary to discuss elements like color, line, and shape.

 4. Interpret the artwork by addressing suggestive questions.
-For example, identify what stands out most and explain why.
+For example, identify what stands out most and explain why it captures your attention.

-5. Discuss how contrast is used in the piece and what leads your eye around the artwork.
+5. Discuss how contrast is utilized in the piece and what leads your eye around the artwork.

-6. Conclude by evaluating the artist's style and communication intent, highlighting strong areas of the work.
+6. Conclude by evaluating the artist's style and how they employed specific art elements and principles in their work.

 Start using our platform today for free to enhance your critique process!